james-jory/segment-personalize-workshop/exercise1/README.md

 You will need some data to be populated in Segment however, since this will allow you to create recommendations based on (simulated) user activity later on.

-This part can be choose your own adventure, though we strongly recommend using the Clooud9 option to avoid Python package hell.
+This part can be choose your own adventure, though we strongly recommend using the AWS Cloud9 option to avoid Python package hell.
 Let’s start with Cloud9.

 1. Go to your AWS Console.